-Planning a trip to the 2017 Austrian Grand Prix?
-From trackside camping to five-star luxury, we tell you where to stay near the Red Bull Ring for this year’s race on July 7-9.
+From trackside camping to five-star luxury, we’ve rounded up the best places to stay near the Red Bull Ring for the 2021 Austrian Grand Prix on July 2-4.

 There’s a good selection of accommodation in Graz, but it’s not a huge city and it does suffer from the dreaded ‘F1 tax’, with higher prices on Grand Prix weekend.
 There are trains from Graz to the circuit, but we recommend hiring a car to make your life easier.
 Trackside parking is free and the circuit is close to a motorway, meaning that traffic flows quite well.
 Expect a commute of around 1 hour each way.
 There was more traffic after the race on Sunday, but no significant delays.
-We stayed at the clean and affordable Red Lodge on the outskirts of Graz in 2015.
+Browse all accommodation in Graz.

 Other accommodation near the Red Bull Ring

 The area surrounding the Red Bull Ring is ski country, so there are plenty of pretty mountain chalets to choose from within a 30-40km radius of the track.
-There may not be any snow in July, but there’s beautiful rolling green hills and fresh air, not to mention the tasty local cuisine and beer.
-Below, we’ve chosen some of the best-rated accommodation within a reasonable driving distance of the Red Bull Ring.
+You’ll find beautiful rolling green hills and fresh air instead of Snow in July, not to mention tasty local cuisine and beer.
+Browse all accommodation near the Red Bull Ring.